lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

 # Chapter 1, Part 1: Disk and file encryption

-In this series of blogposts I'll try to summarize briefly the most important takeaways from doing my 70-744 exam.
+In this series of blogposts I'll try to summarize briefly the most important takeaways from exploring security on the Windows Server product line.
 We're starting out with server hardening, this includes disk and file encryption, boot-protection, patching and upgrading, malware protection, credential protection and working with security baselines.

 I might glance over some things - this is not a technical "how to do it" approach, I'll mostly be presenting the concepts and then resources like TechNet will be able to fill in the blanks (there will be many!).

 This first part is all about disk and file encryption - if there's any feedback or something you feel that's important (and missing), please hit me up on [twitter](https://twitter.com/infernuxmonster)

-## UEFI
+### UEFI

 Enabling UEFI is done by hitting a key-stroke (OEM dependant) on boot and enabling it.
 Newer hardware is UEFI by default.